-Delta Oil Tank History and Hazards!
+Delta Oil Storage Tank History and Hazards!

 Delta residential homes and commercial buildings built before the 1960’s had furnaces fueled with oil stored in underground oil tanks.
 After 1957 the use of above ground oil tanks became more popular.
 Later natural gas replaced the older underground and above ground oil tanks.
 The older decommissioned underground oil tanks were sometimes drained, capped or filled with sand.
 Any remaining oil now poses a costly environmental hazard to Delta home owners.